-To conclude - check out the possibility of installing CryptoPrevent along making it a part of your overall business information security protection, which also should include your firewall, IDS/IPS device, physical security, securely-engineered backup, security awareness training, etc.

-Don't think you can wish this problem away.
-The new breed of ransomware is a devilish adversary!
+To conclude - check out the possibility of installing CryptoPrevent along making it a part of your overall business information security protection, which also should include your firewall, IDS/IPS device, physical security, securely-engineered backup, security awareness training, etc. Don't think you can wish this problem away.
+The new breeds of ransomware are devilish adversaries!